MINNEAPOLIS — A GoFundMe has been set up to help Monique Baugh's children in the wake of her death.

-A Minneapolis man has been charged with kidnapping and murdering realtor and mother of two, Monique Baugh, on New Year's Eve.
+A Minneapolis man has been charged with kidnapping and second-degree murder in the death of realtor and mother of two, Monique Baugh, on New Year's Eve.

 According to a criminal complaint filed Monday in Hennepin County court, investigators tracked the U-Haul truck used in the crime to 41-year-old Cedric Lamont Berry.